kristheamazing2/Roblox-Hacks/README.md

 # kristheamazing2-blookethacks
-This is blooket hacks for anyone these hacks are all going to be made from https://github.com/jHAX7/all-jHAX7-and-kristheamazing2-blooket-hacks i worked with jHAX7 and finished the hacks with him now I will be doing my own hacks if these hacks get you banned it is not my fault glizzxy and others peoples hack are here
+This is blooket hacks for anyone most of these hacks are backup hacks from jHAX7 and kristheamazing2 hacks these hacks are all made from https://github.com/jHAX7/all-jHAX7-and-kristheamazing2-blooket-hacks i worked with jHAX7 and finished the hacks with him now I will be doing my own hacks if these hacks get you banned it is not my fault glizzxy and others peoples hack are here